ThornDuke/fb2k-title-format/README.md

 )
 ```

+To use this function in Foobar2000, you must remove indentation, since all spaces are significant in FB2k title formatting, even those at the beginning of the lines.

 This command removes indentation from all selected lines, or from all unselected lines between blank or commented lines.

 - Keybinding: `Ctrl+K Ctrl+H` (`Cmd+K Cmd+H` on Mac)